 Click for Details

 Figure 3.
-A polarization independent isolator.
+A single-stage, polarization-independent isolator.
 Light is deflected away from the input path and stopped by the housing.

 Polarization-Independent Fiber Isolators